 But what about the innocent “victims” of these Zelle errors?
 Most honest people don’t want to financially benefit from the mistake of a stranger.
 But equally, no one wants to get scammed.
 So what’s the answer?

 I’ve asked representatives from both Chase and Zelle, and unfortunately, it doesn’t seem that there is a clear-cut answer — at least not yet.
-However, here are a few tips that can help you avoid a cash app fiasco of your own if a stranger sends you cash by accident.
+However, here are a few tips that can help you avoid a Zelle fiasco of your own if a random person sends you cash by accident.

 - Understand what the cash app is — and what it isn’t.